hfabiancv/progra2-22a-harold-carrillo--andres-quesada--rodrigo-hernandez/README.md

 Sometimes you can narrow the possibilities for a given letter down to a small number of choices, and
 you just have to try them and see if there is a way to get a solution.

-In cryptarithm each letter represent a unique value from 0 to 9, so it cannot have more than 10 different letters
+In a cryptarithm each letter represents a unique value from 0 to 9, so it cannot have more than 10 different letters.
 A program is required that is capable of solving cryptoarithms in which only additions are performed.
 It is necessary that the program can find all possible solutions, if any, of the cryptoarithm problems given to it.
 The program must be able to solve cryptarithms with as many digits as possible, and when solutions are found,